 Central Florida Spring Training Sites

 Located halfway between Orlando and Tampa, Lakeland is the Florida home to the Detroit Tigers.
-Playing in Publix Stadium, which is 65 years old, the Tigers can have 8,500 fans can watch their during spring training.
+Playing in Publix Stadium, which is 65 years old, the Tigers can have 8,500 fans can watch them during spring training.

 South Florida Spring Training Sites